 I want you to embrace this recipe with the confidence to make it your own.
 To get you started, I’m sharing my favorite 10 muffin variations, all of which my family lovingly taste-tested for you.
 These are only a few of the infinite possibilities, and that’s the point of a Choose Your Own Adventure recipe.
 Bakers, choose your muffins! 🏁

-- Streusel Topping (can go on any muffin variety) ¼ cup granulated sugar or brown sugar + ⅓ cup all-purpose flour + 3 tablespoons unsalted butter, chilled and cut into tiny pieces.
+- Streusel Topping (can go on any muffin variety) ¼ cup granulated sugar or brown sugar (50 g) + ⅓ cup (43 g) all-purpose flour + 3 tablespoons (43 g) unsalted butter, chilled and cut into tiny pieces.

 In a medium bowl combine the granulated sugar, flour, and butter.
 With your fingers, work in the butter pieces until the mixture is very crumbly and resembles a coarse meal.
 Add toasted nuts if you’re feeling crazy.
 The crumbs should be pea-sized, with some larger clumps.
 Refrigerate until ready to top muffin.
 Top each muffin with about a tbs of crumb topping.
 Bake as directed.

-- Cinnamon Swirl Streusel Muffins For the cinnamon swirl: ½ cup (65 g) finely chopped pecans + ⅓ cup (67 g) brown sugar + 2 tsp ground cinnamon
+- Cinnamon Swirl Streusel Muffins For the cinnamon swirl: ½ cup (65 g) finely chopped pecans + ⅓ cup (67 g) brown sugar + 2 teaspoons ground cinnamon

 Add ½ tsp cinnamon to streusel topping above.
 Whisk together all filling ingredients until well combined.
 Set aside until ready to use.
-Place 2 tbs batter in each muffin liner.
-Top with 1 tsp cinnamon filling, swirl with a toothpick, and top with remaining 2 tbs muffin batter.
+Place 2 tablespoons batter in each muffin liner.
+Top with 1 teaspoon cinnamon filling, swirl with a toothpick, and top with remaining 2 tablespoons muffin batter.
 Top with cinnamon streusel.
 Bake as directed.
-See the picture at the top of the page for this beautiful muffin.

 - For Jammy Swirl Muffins ½ cup jam of choice (not jelly, which will completely liquify when heated) + Sugar to sprinkle on top.